aliBenhenia/Tripnest/front-end/README-AUTH.md

 # Authentication Integration

-This document explains how the authentication system is integrated between the frontend and backend of the Travila application.
+This document explains how the authentication system is integrated between the frontend and backend of the GoMorocco application.

 ## Overview